djsoulspotti-ops/Skajla/replit.md

 ## Integrated Online Register
 A complete digital register system with database tables for grades (`voti`) and attendance (`presenze`).
 It provides student views for grades, attendance, and statistics, a teacher interface for management, and automated average calculations and progress bars.

-## Granular Messaging System
+## Granular Messaging System with Auto-Enrollment
-A complete messaging infrastructure with a central chat hub, supporting 1-to-1 direct messages, subject-based group chats, and class-wide chats, with dedicated database schemas and API endpoints ready for real-time Socket.IO integration.
+A complete messaging infrastructure with a central chat hub, supporting 1-to-1 direct messages, subject-based group chats, and class-wide chats. **NEW (October 2025):** Intelligent auto-creation and enrollment into class chat rooms during student registration - new students are automatically added to their class chat room for immediate peer communication.

 ## Complete Backend Infrastructure
 Comprehensive routing system with modular architecture for educational features, including materials management, quiz system, calendar integration, and API layers for SKAILA Connect and user data.